-Mamangam Day 1 Box office Collection Report: The Mammootty Starrer Sets A New Record!
+Mamangam Day 1 Box office Collection Report: The Mammootty Starrer Sets A Record!

 Mamangam, the Mammootty starring historical drama had hit the screen all over the world yesterday (December 12, 2019).
 As per the latest reports, Mamangam has made a record-breaking opening at the box office, thus emerging as the Malayalam movie to make the all-time highest opening collection in the history of the industry.

-According to the confirmed reports, Mamangam has made a day 1 collection of 23.7 Crores at the worldwide box office, thus beating the collection record set by Odiyan, the Mohanlal starring action-drama.
+According to confirmed reports, Mamangam has made a day 1 collection of Rs 23.7 crore at the worldwide box office, thus beating the record set by Odiyan, the Mohanlal starring action-drama.
 Venu Kunnappilly, the producer of the Mammootty starrer confirmed the reports through a Facebook post, recently.

-Even though the team is yet to reveal the area-wise break down of the Mamangam, the reports from the believable sources suggest that the Mammootty starrer has made a record-smashing opening in all the areas, especially at the Kerala box office.
-Mamangam has made a record collection of 12.6 Lakhs from Kochi multiplex screens alone, thus beating the record set by Odiyan once again.
+Even though the team is yet to reveal the area-wise break down of Mamangam, reports from believable sources suggest that the Mammootty starrer has made a record-smashing opening in all areas, especially at the Kerala box office.
+Mamangam has made a record collection of Rs 12.6 lakh from Kochi multiplex screens alone, thus beating the record set by Odiyan, once again.

-If the reports are to be believed, the M Padmakumar directorial has also made a grand opening at Trivandrum Aries Plex with a first-day collection 6.58 Lakhs, thus beating the record set by Lucifer, the Mohanlal-Prithviraj movie.
-The team is expected to reveal the Kerala box office and All-India box office collection breakdowns of Mamangam, very soon.
+If reports are to be believed, the M Padmakumar directorial has also made a grand opening at Trivandrum Aries Plex with a first-day collection of Rs 6.58 lakh, thus beating the record set by Lucifer, the Mohanlal-Prithviraj movie.
+The team is expected to reveal the Kerala box office and all-India box office collection break-down of Mamangam, very soon.

-The Mammootty starrer had the biggest release in the history of Malayalam cinema, with over 400 screens in Kerala and about 2000 screens all over the world.
-Mamangam has reportedly had over 16 shows in a single theatre alone in Kochi, Kerala on its release day.
-Interestingly, the historical drama has been simultaneously released on Tamil, Telugu, and Hindi languages, outside Kerala.
+The Mammootty starrer had the biggest release in the history of Malayalam cinema, with over 400 screens in Kerala and about 2,000 screens all over the world.
+Mamangam reportedly had over 16 shows in a single theatre alone in Kochi on its release day.
+Interestingly, the historical drama has been simultaneously released in Tamil, Telugu, and Hindi, outside Kerala.

-Mamangam, which features Unni Mukundan and Master Achuthan in the pivotal roles, is scripted by Sajeev Pillai.
+Mamangam, which features Unni Mukundan and Master Achuthan in pivotal roles, is scripted by Sajeev Pillai.
 Actor-writer Shankar Ramakrishnan has penned the adapted screenplay and dialogues for the movie.
-Prachi Tehlan, Anu Sithara, and Kaniha have appeared as the female leads.
+Prachi Tehlan, Anu Sithara, and Kaniha appear as the female leads.

 Also Read: